minima-global/awesome-minima/README.md

 4. Submit a link to your tutorial to **grants@minima.global** for review
 5. If your Tutorial meets the required standard, we will contact you about your reward which will be issued via a SAFT agreement

+Tutorials can be written or recorded on video with bonus rewards available for submitting both written and video versions.

+Rewards will vary based on complexity and quality (between 200-2000 $MINIMA).

 **PLEASE NOTE: WE ARE UNABLE TO ISSUE REWARDS TO INDIVIDUALS IN OFAC SANCTIONED COUNTRIES.**

 ## Example
-Please review this example Tutorial:
+Please review this example:

 [Simple Transaction Tutorial](https://github.com/minima-global/Tutorials/blob/main/Example-Basic_Transaction_Tutorial.md)